top of page

 musicology

 Dr Ege is a leading scholar and interpreter of the African American composer Florence B. Price.
-Her work illuminates Price in the context of the Black Chicago Renaissance and Black women's dynamic networks of advocacy, empowerment, and uplift therein.
-Her first book, South Side Impresarios: How Race Women Transformed Chicago's Classical Music Scene, and first edited collection, The Cambridge Companion to Florence B. Price, are important culminations of the research she has shared in journal articles, lecture-recitals, paper presentations, and more.
+Her first book, South Side Impresarios: How Race Women Transformed Chicago's Classical Music Scene, and first edited collection, The Cambridge Companion to Florence B. Price illuminate Price in the context of the Black Chicago Renaissance and Black women's dynamic networks of advocacy, empowerment, and uplift therein.

-South Side Impresarios was awarded the 2024 Society for American Music H. Earle Johnson Publication Subvention Award and 2023 American Musicological Society Publications Committee Subvention Grant.
-She is also the recipient of competitive awards and fellowships such as the 2023 Society for American Music's Irving Lowens Article Award, 2021 American Musicological Society's Noah Greenberg Award, 2019 Society for American Music’s Eileen Southern Fellowship, and a 2019 Newberry Library Short-Term Residential Fellowship.
+South Side Impresarios received a 2024 Society for American Music H. Earle Johnson Publication Subvention Award and 2023 American Musicological Society Publications Committee Subvention Grant.
+She also received the 2023 Society for American Music's Irving Lowens Article Award, 2021 American Musicological Society's Noah Greenberg Award, 2019 Society for American Music’s Eileen Southern Fellowship, and a 2019 Newberry Library Short-Term Residential Fellowship.

 Dr Ege is a Senior Research Fellow at the University of Southampton.
-She was the Lord Crewe Junior Research Fellow in Music at Lincoln College, University of Oxford (2020-2022).
-She holds a PhD in Musicology from the University of York and a BA with honours in Music from the University of Bristol.
+She was the Lord Crewe Junior Research Fellow in Music at Lincoln College, University of Oxford.
+She holds a PhD in Musicology (University of York) and a BA (hons) in Music (University of Bristol).
 She spent her second undergraduate year at McGill University as an exchange student.

 performance

-Dr Ege is a concert pianist who specializes in the music of 20th and 21st century composers.
-Her performances bring her research to life, sounding new narratives that are so often unheard in the modern-day concert hall.
-Dr Ege seeks to communicate the diversity of classical music's past, present, and future through her performances, and foster a sense of belonging for everyone.
-As a result, her performances take on different formats, sometimes entwining narration and conversation alongside more conventional programming.
+Dr Ege is a concert pianist who specializes in 20th and 21st century composers.
+Her performances bring her research to life, taking on different formats, sometimes entwining narration and conversation alongside more conventional programming.

-Dr Ege released her debut album in 2018 called Four Women (Wave Theory Records).
-She released her critically acclaimed second album in 2021 called Fantasie Nègre with Lorelt (Lontano Records Ltd.).
-Her third and fourth albums (both with Lorelt) came out in 2022: Black Renaissance Woman and Homage with the Castle of our Skins string quartet.
-She is currently working on two new album projects: Maestra: Julia Perry and Doreen Carwithen Piano Concertos (Lontano Orchestra/Lorelt) and the orchestral music of Avril Coleridge-Taylor (BBC Philharmonic/Resonus Classics).
+Dr Ege released her debut album in 2018 called Four Women.
+She released her critically acclaimed second album called Fantasie Nègre in 2021.
+Her third and fourth albums came out in 2022: Black Renaissance Woman and Homage with the Castle of our Skins string quartet.
+Her next fifth album Maestra: Julia Perry and Doreen Carwithen Piano Concertos with Lontano Orchestra comes out in March 2025 and her sixth album with the BBC Philharmonic features Avril Coleridge-Taylor's Piano Concerto will be out in October 2025.

 storytelling